-She Digs is a new monthly column from Secrets of the Dead featuring some of our favorite women in the archaeology field.
+She Digs is a column from Secrets of the Dead featuring some of our favorite women in the archaeology field.
 This month, we met with underwater archaeologist Dr. Jennifer McKinnon.
 With a background in maritime archaeology, Dr. McKinnon has worked in the U.S., Australia, Pacific islands and Europe on sites ranging from the Spanish Colonial era to World War II.

 We sat down with her to learn more about how archaeology works underwater, the fascination behind shipwrecks, and the recent debate over the retrieval of the Titanic’s radio.